vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

     --ops-user Administrator@vsphere.local
     --ops-password <i>new_password</i></pre>

 You can also use the `vic-machine configure --ops-user` and `--ops-password` options to configure an operations user on a VCH that was not initially deployed with that option.
-Similarly, you can use `--ops-user` and `--ops-password` to change the operations user account on a VCH that was deployed with an operations user account.
+Similarly, you can use `--ops-user` and `--ops-password` to change the operations user account on a VCH that was deployed with an operations user account, or to update the password for a previously specified operations user account.
+This example specifies the credentials to log into vCenter Server in the `--target` option, rather than in `--user` and `--password`.

 <pre>$ vic-machine-<i>operating_system</i> configure
     --target <i>vcenter_server_username</i>:<i>password</i>@<i>vcenter_server_address</i>